 I’ve put together a list of rides to master first before heading to the top dogs so your child can have a magical, memorable Disneyland trip and not a terrifying one.

-Ride This Before Disneyland Roller Coasters
+Ride This First: Disneyland Roller Coasters for Kids

 Before hitting the big time, I suggest hoping on these Disneyland attractions to determine how ready your child is for the thrill rides at Disneyland Park.

 - The Many Adventures of Winnie the Pooh.
-Yes, this is a children’s ride.
+Yes, this is a kid ride.
 But there are many rides at Disneyland aimed toward children that can still be a bit frightening (I’m looking at you Snow White’s Scary Adventures).
 Try Winnie the Pooh and make sure your child is totally cool with the heffalumps and woozles scene.

 - Pirates of the Caribbean which includes some small drops in the dark, along with of course, pirates.
 If your child enjoys this attraction and is not scared by the drops, you’re moving in the right direction.